DatCaptainHorse/MAS-Additions/README.md

 1. [Download and Install Python 3.8 for 64-bit](https://www.python.org/downloads/release/python-380b1/) on your system, remember to add it to PATH during installation!
 ![Install to Path](https://datatofish.com/wp-content/uploads/2018/10/0001_add_Python_to_Path.png)

-2. Copy "zz_additions_MASM_communicator.rpy" file and "MASM" folder into DDLC game folder.
+2. Copy "zz_additions_MASM_communicator.rpyc" file and "MASM" folder into DDLC game folder.

 3. Copy "MASM.exe", "OpenAL32.dll" and "python38.dll" files from MASM_Binaries folder into "MASM" folder in the DDLC game folder.